SecretFox/DressingRoomTweaks/README.md

 * Enter to equip cloth.
 * Backspace to clear preview.
 * Esc to close the dressing room.
 * V to toggle vanity camera.

+**Unowned Colors Checkbox**
+When disabled Left/Right arrow keys will skip unowned colors.
+If there are no available colors then clothing won't be previewed.

 [![alt text](https://i.imgur.com/812P61A.png "Download")](https://github.com/SecretFox/DressingRoomTweaks/releases)
 Install: unzip to `SWL\Data\Gui\Custom\Flash`